sonalsannigrahi/Archers-Final/LogBook.md

 Alexandre Hirsch - Discussed what we will be able to change in the settings of the game.
 We will be able to change the difficulty setting, the presence of rain, lightning, birds, balloons, as well as their spawn rate, and sound settings.
 I have also been working on a rough first version of our main menu.
 Next week I will be working on the menu and begin programming the settings and linking it to other teammembers' work.

 Hoang Anh Ngo - Re-implementing the whole structure of UI/UX, starting with the implementation of buttons and splash screen/game over screen

+Jiwon Park - Began the mplemention of the ground where characters stand on and looking for sprite that will be used in our black hole.